How to Use Chip Resetters

 Some of our cartridges have built-in resetters or auto-reset, and you can read each of the product descriptions to know if yours do.
 But some of these can also be reset manually.

-Why would you want to manually reset a cartridge if it resets automatically?
 The 1400/1430 and 2880 are prime examples.
 These carts have auto-reset chips that will reset ONLY when they first read empty.
 When they read empty, you remove them from the printer and replace them back into the printer to reset the chip (remember to refill them with ink!)
 But, often when one cartridge runs out, the others are close to empty.
 If you refill the others, the chips will not reset.
 So if you want to refill the others before they are empty you can manually reset the chips!